vanHeemstraSystems/deadline/README.md

-repository-name
+deadline
-# Repository Name
+# Deadline

-Based on "ABC" at https://www.abc.com/
+Based on "Distributed rendering in the cloud with Deadline™" at https://blog.paperspace.com/distributed-rendering-in-the-cloud-with-deadline/

 ## 100 - Introduction